Skip to main content

 In an appropriately sized ovenproof dish, place the cooked potato slices in layers.
 Scatter the caramelised onion in between the layers as you build them, keeping some aside to scatter over the top.

-Then pour the creamy sauce over the potato.
+Pour the creamy sauce over the potato layers.
 Sprinkle the remaining onion and cheese on top.

 Bake the dauphinoise on the middle shelf of your oven until golden brown and bubbly, 15-20 mins.
 TIP: Put the dish onto a baking tray to catch any drips.

-When the dauphinoise has been in the oven for 5 mins, add the salmon to the top shelf of the oven and bake until the fish is cooked through, 10-15 mins.
-IMPORTANT: Wash your hands and equipment after handling raw fish.
-The fish is cooked when opaque in the middle.
+When the dauphinoise has been in the oven for 5 mins, add the salmon to the top shelf and bake until the fish is cooked through, 10-15 mins.
+IMPORTANT: The fish is cooked when opaque in the middle.

-Meanwhile, quarter the pear lengthways (no need to peel), remove the core and thinly slice lengthways/widthways.
+Meanwhile, quarter the pear lengthways (no need to peel), remove the core and thinly slice lengthways.

-In a medium bowl, combine the cider vinegar, sugar and oil for the dressing (see pantry for both amounts).
-Season with salt and pepper and set aside for now.
+In a medium bowl, combine the cider vinegar, sugar and olive oil for the dressing (see pantry for both amounts).
+Season with salt and pepper.

-Just before everything's ready, add the baby leaves and pear to the cider vinegar dressing and toss together.
+Just before everything's ready, add the baby leaves and pear to the bowl of dressing and toss together.

-Share the salmon between your plates with mayo for dipping (see pantry for amount).
-Serve with the cheesy caramelised onion potato dauphinoise.
+Share the salmon between your plates with some mayo (see pantry for amount) for dipping.

 Enjoy!